mrcodepanda/n8n-nodes-firestore-trigger/docs/TASKS.md

 ### Current Update (May 13, 2025)

-* Package Preparation & Documentation Improvements:
+* Package Preparation, Documentation Improvements & Publication Complete:
   * Renamed project from `n8n-firestore-trigger` to the standard `n8n-nodes-firestore-trigger` format
   * Reorganized project documentation structure for better organization:
     * Moved testing documentation from `docs/` to `tests/docs/`